Micro Switch SW Series

 SW Series was advertised in Information Display, Volume 5 Number 6 from November/December 1968.
 In this advertisement, the plungers were all shown to be grey.
 Leaflet PK 8503 2 (see Documentation, below) describes two plunger types: one grey (with a “hat shaped boss” for the spring) and one black (with a “plunger spring seat”).
 This document was drawn up in November 1971, but black plungers go back at least as far as 1970 (see under discovered keyboard examples).
 At this stage, all plungers of the same age appear to have been the same colour, either grey or black depending on age.

 At some point in the mid-1970s, switches became colour-coded, primarily according to the sensor type.
-The oldest SW Series switch on greedBay with a colour-coded plunger is from 1977, while the most recent one with a black plunger (of a type that would change to colour) is from 1974.
+The oldest SW Series switch on eBay with a colour-coded plunger is from 1977, while the most recent one with a black plunger (of a type that would change to colour) is from 1974.
 Inspection of the SW and SN charts has allowed a reconstruction of most of the colour code.
+While the red and green colour choices appear to have been consistent (for sink level and source level respectively), it seems that sink pulse switches first gained white plungers, before blue was selected instead.

 Note that illuminated switches appear to all have ivory sliders, regardless of age and sensor type (just as they do in SN Series).
 This can be seen in a 101SW1 keyboard (possibly 101SW1-3-H or 101SW1-4-H).